Follow TV Tropes

 • Even Evil Has Standards: Fuyutsuki has several moments showing this throughout the fic, such as chewing out Gendo over not even trying to feign concern over his son, and almost having a heart attack when Gendo tells him he's starting to crack the Scroll's intel on the Anti-Life Equation.

-• Expendable Clone: Rei saw herself as nothing but Yui Ikari's clone tailored to unleash the end of mankind.
-All of it changed when she became Wonder Girl.
-Later she used what she had learnt to cheer a depressed Asuka that she was not useless or expendable, and she had extraordinary powers made her special.
+• Expendable Clone: Rei saw herself as nothing but Yui Ikari's clone, tailored to unleash the end of mankind.
+All of that changed when she became Wonder Girl.
+Later, she used what she had learned during her time as a heroine to cheer up a depressed Asuka, telling her that she was not useless or expendable, and she has extraordinary powers that make her special.

 • Eye Beams: Asuka has heat eye-beams due to being half-Kryptonian.
 She discovers this when she is cooking and accidentally sets the eggs on fire.